m1sh1k0/auto-updater/README.md

 # Package version  changer
-This script is used to change version of given repository for version This script is designed for using in BitBucket repositories
+This script is used to change version of given repository for version This script is designed for use in BitBucket repositories

 ## Before run
 Specify those .env variables to run auto update